bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ---
 ### _Music notes_

 These are created by using pitch and the SSML expletive tag so might not be 100% accurate and will also be affected if part of a modification.
 The following notes are supported.
+Only tested with the Brian voice.

 * **_::A0#::_** = A0#
 * **_::B0::_** = B0